 The consequences of crime for teenagers can be extremely serious; one-act can change the course of their future with a very difficult road ahead.
-In the UK for a teen under the age of 17, criminal offences will often be dealt with in a youth court.
-Less formal than an adult court, such courts tend to deal with offences such as theft, anti-social behaviour and activities involving drugs.
+In the UK for a teen under the age of 17, criminal offenses will often be dealt with in a youth court.
+Less formal than an adult court, such courts tend to deal with offenses such as theft, anti-social behavior, and activities involving drugs.

 The costs involved to house any prisoner is well documented and adding juveniles to the equation only confounds that problem.
 Furthermore, mixing potentially vulnerable, susceptible and easily led teens in with hardened criminals is unlikely to lead to a positive and improved outcome for such juveniles.

 The Developing Teenage Brain